History of Luke Kennard in Timeline

 Luke Kennard

-Luke Kennard is a professional basketball player currently playing for the Memphis Grizzlies in the NBA.
-He played college basketball at Duke University and was drafted into the NBA by the Detroit Pistons in 2017.
-Kennard has also played for the Los Angeles Clippers.
-Notably, he boasts a high career three-point field goal percentage, ranking second in NBA history and first among active players.
+Luke Kennard is an American professional basketball player currently playing for the Los Angeles Lakers in the NBA.
+A former Duke Blue Devils player, he was drafted 12th overall by the Detroit Pistons in 2017.
+Throughout his NBA career, he has also played for the Los Angeles Clippers, Memphis Grizzlies, and Atlanta Hawks.
+Kennard is notable for his exceptional three-point shooting ability, currently holding the second-highest career three-point field goal percentage in NBA history and leading amongst active players.

 On June 24, 1996, Luke Douglas Kennard was born.